-When you first start SooSL Desktop, you will probably see a blank screen.
-It will look like this:
+When you first start SooSL Desktop, you will probably see a blank screen with the Tools menu open in the upper right.

+The menu has suggestions about what you can do next.
 What do you do first?
-You import a dictionary someone else has made.
+The easiest thing is to import a dictionary someone else has made.
 You will get it in a file called a ZooZL file.
-A ZooZL file has a .zoozl extension in its filename, like this:
+A ZooZL file has a .zoozl extension in its file name, like this:

 For example: "Demo (ASL) 2020-12-29 (0.9.1).zoozl"